linuxqueenn12/PassWord-Scanner-/README.md

 - This project created by visual studio C#  language

 - I would be honored if you would try my project. :💘 also i will share all my projects  for this module for learning purpose

+for now i dont have a vision to develop this tool or add another features .

  -Duha Alrawahi Computer science  student at Middle East College 💻